willgraham0/gradient_descent/README.md

 #### Reduced Learning Rate

 We now investigate the effect of reducing the learning rate of the gradient descent.
 The learning rate is the size of the 'step' we are making as we descend the cost slope.
+Let's reset the model and reduce the learning rate by a factor of 10.

 ```python
 # Reset the model